rails-inspire-django/django-viewcomponent/README.md

 django-viewcomponent is a Django library that provides a way to create reusable components for your Django project.

-It is inspired by Rails [ViewComponent](https://viewcomponent.org/).
+It is inspired by Rails [ViewComponent](https://viewcomponent.org/), which built by GitHub.com

+For more insights into the problem it addresses and its design philosophy, check out [this video by GitHub Staff member Joel Hawksley](https://youtu.be/QoetqsBCsbE?si=28PCFCD4N4CyfKY7&t=624)

 ## Why use django-viewcomponent